hucker/loopstate/README.md

 state of the iterator visible in properties so top level code is more readable.

 The code below shows a comparison of usage.
-While the number of lines of code is similar, the regular python code has two things happening, printing of values and inspecting/tracking of state.
-Often times tracking state requires operating on the whole list to find the lenght or possible using the slice operator which needs random access.
+While the number of lines of code is similar, the code that uses the loop_state iterator hides away all of the bookkeeping so it is clear that belongs to what in the body of the loop.

-Determining the lastitem in the list in code is often done by calling len which can be a costly operation if it is inside the loop.
-It shouldn't be in the loop but that doesn't mean it won't be.
+In the versions that don't use the state tracking the code is doing two things and it isn't clear which is which...depending on how much code you've looked at.

+Probably more importantly, loop_state can be throughly tested and know that it handles the edge cases whereas user code might prove far more difficult to test.

 Example usage1: